themanyone/whisper_dictation/README.md

 `cpp_url = "http://127.0.0.1:8080/inference"`

-## Quick Start.
+## Whisper.cpp Server

 Compile [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) with some type of acceleration for best results.
 We are using cuBLAS.

 We had to had to modify `Makefile` to get it to compile:
 	`NVCCFLAGS = -allow-unsupported-compiler ...`

-To minimize GPU footprint, launch `server` with a command like this.
-It uses just over 111 MiB VRAM on our budget laptop.
+To minimize GPU footprint, launch `server` with tiny.en model.
+It uses just over 111 MiB VRAM on our budget laptop. `--convert` is required because we record in .mp3 format.

 ```shell
 ./server -l en -m models/ggml-tiny.en.bin --convert